Chapter 1:

 Lena looked at her hand, the scars were still there.
 “I wouldn’t have done it if I saw the thorns.”
 She pouted.

 “Exactly, some things are not visible or avoid our detection so we need help from tools like this.”
 Mary stopped moving and lifted up the device strapped to her hip.
 It was a large rectangular box with a handful of attachments on each side.
 On its outward facing side, buttons marked by various symbols flanked a screen which displayed fluctuating numbers in the corner.
 Mary knelt down and pressed a button on the top edge of her device which caused a handle to pop out.
-She then lifted the handle revealing a long thick needle which she pressed into the dirt as deep as possible before pushing a button on its side and pulling it out.
-After which, she inserted the needle into her device causing multiple lines and words to appear on screen each followed by a series of dashes.
+She then lifted the handle revealing a long thick needle which she pressed into the dirt as deep as possible before pushing a button on its side and pulling it out then inserted the needle into her device causing multiple lines and words to appear on screen each followed by a series of dashes.

 “What’re you doing?”
 Lena moved her face towards the upward facing device.